norlab-ulaval/libpointmatcher/README.md

 Ubuntu
 ------

-Binaries for Ubuntu Linux are available on our PPA:
+It's better to compile from the sources, but binaries for Ubuntu Linux are available on our PPA:

  * [Lucid](https://launchpad.net/~stephane.magnenat/+archive/lucid)
  * [Precise](https://launchpad.net/~stephane.magnenat/+archive/precise)